lordshisho/bootymapper/README.md

 `-r` sets the timeout for a connection that has completed a TCP handshake but has not sent any data.

-`-v` increases the verbosity level of bootmapper.
+`-v` increases the verbosity level of bootymapper.
 Any informative messages are not printed to stdout.

 `-d` sets the data file that bootymapper will send.
 A basic HTTP request is included in `request`.